BWeng20/jPdfTool/README.md

 Saves the modified PDF with the updated settings applied.

 ## 🛠️ TODOs

-1. Implement page rearrangement functionality
-2. Add support for merging multiple PDF files (verify PDFBox capabilities for that)
-3. Enable modification of additional document properties
+1. Add support for merging multiple PDF files (verify PDFBox capabilities for that) 2Enable modification of additional document properties

 ![Screenshot](doc/Screenshot%20Release1.1.png)